hhvm/hhvm.com/_posts/2017-03-09-how-the-cyber-elephant-got-his-arm.markdown

   generated indirect branches whenever possible.

 Our developer community has even set up [CI testing][ci] for the ARM port!

+Ultimately, we were able to achieve these results thanks to two major factors.
+The first is years of slow-but-steady iteration on our architecture and toughening of our abstractions and APIs.
+This work greatly reduced the technical surface area that a new backend target would need to touch.
+The second is the ARM community's commitment to the HHVM project specifically, but also to compatibility of open source software with their platforms more generally.
+Their expertise expedited our ARM port's development, and their collaboration with our team exemplifies the benefits gained from open-sourcing a piece of technology.

 ## Future Work